coffeeringsdesign/crest-fallen-indie-game/README.md

 ## Description
 This project is to build a trendy shoe site & branding.
 Used to practice with media queries and responsive design.

+## Basis
+A small rag-tag group of Unity developers are working on their latest video game about a hiker that gets lost in Oregon on the Pacific Crest Trail, and must use their skills and limited resources to survive.
+They're anticipating releasing in the next year, so they want to start advertising and drumming up anticipation online.
+The developers are too busy coding their actual game to worry about a website, so they've hired you.

 ## Brand Identity
-A trendy new shoe brand is about to launch.
-They're attempting to become the next big name in a type of fashion they call streetwear, but need a site to represent their brand and complete online sales.
-They tried making their own, but didn't get anywhere.
-So they've hired you!

-When describing their brand and vision, they use the words "cool" and "like a viral phenomenon" more times than you can count.
-You're not sure if you agree with this desire ethically, but you did hear them say "We want to be one of those brands where people pay $200 for a ball cap just because it has our name on it.
-Even if it's just a $6 ballcap.
+* They mention they're really proud of being a small indie game company.
+They want that to be evident in all their content too.
+* Their game involves a lot of forest and nature scenery.
+They think it'd be cool if this imagery and color palette was reflected on the site too.
+* But they make a point to emphasize, "the game is a little dark at times..." so they want to avoid nature scenery feeling too quaint or peaceful.
+"It should be a tiny bit ominous.
+Maybe foreboding.
 You know?"
-They also told you "We want to feel illusive and viral.
-Like a brand that just popped up out of nowhere, and no one really knows the story.
-But in an appealing way."
-They let you know doing limited releases of all our stuff.
-No restocks.
-No reprints.
-They want this to be emphasized, so people feel like all their products are one-of-a-kind and hard-to-get.
-Content

-## Focus on
+## Content
-* A Store area to purchase shoes and other accessories.
+* Prominently-featured countdown timer, ticking down to when game is released.
+* Page or area they can later feature media coverage and reviews as it starts trickling in.
-* Fully-responsive pages that gracefully adapt to all screen sizes, looking just as slick.
+* Highly-responsive pages that gracefully adapt to phone, tablet, and desktop screen sizes.
+They know their target demographic often uses a multitude of different devices to browse the web.
+* Area featuring the small team of developers behind the game.
+* Blog area where developers can give updates on development, later discuss new features and patches after the game is released, etc.
+* Lots of images featuring the game's graphics (Feel free to use placeholder images, of course!)

 ## Setup/Installation Requirements
 Using Command Line:
-1. ``git clone https://github.com/coffeeringsdesign/pyxl-shoes.git `` to clone the site.
+1. ``git clone https://github.com/coffeeringsdesign/crest-fallen-indie-game.git `` to clone the site.
 2. ``cd ~`` to navigate to base directory
 3. ``cd Desktop `` to navigate to your desktop
-4. ``cd pyxl-shoes`` to enter the site folder
+4. ``cd crest-fallen-indie-game`` to enter the site folder
 5. ``npm init -y`` to initialize node
 6. ``npm install`` to install all webpack dependencies
 7. ``npm run start`` this will webpack and immediate pop open the site on your brower.
 I recommend Chrome.